cp3402-students/Coursework_3402_group4/theme.md

   - style.css: This is Cascading Style Sheets define styles for all theme file, we link and define styles for header, footer and other using specified class tag.

 ## Theme features
+When designing a theme feature, we found that there were many features we needed to take into account.
+However, due to the information given by the customer, we think that only the most important functions are included, so that the customer can understand at once

 ## Design Structure
 The Design in wordpress inherit our design in figma, using figma save us lots of times, so we impletment our design without doubt and concerns.